Edition 10/17/24Verified May 2026Not a law firm · Not legal advice

 Where applicants most often go wrong

-Part 5 asks you to count yourself, dependents, anyone you've previously sponsored on an I-864 who hasn't yet met certain milestones, and the immigrant you're sponsoring now.
-Most people undercount — and a lower household size makes your income look higher, which triggers an RFE.
+Part 5 asks you to count yourself, your dependents, anyone you have previously sponsored on an I-864 who has not yet met certain milestones, and the immigrant you are sponsoring now.
+Most people undercount, and a lower household size makes your income look higher, which triggers an RFE.

-Part 6, Item 7 asks for your current annual income — what you're earning right now, annualized.
-If you got a raise since filing your last tax return, use the new number.
-If you're self-employed, this is where it gets nuanced.
+No. Part 6 asks for your current annual income, meaning what you are earning right now, annualized.
+If you got a raise since your last tax return, use the new number.
+If you are self-employed, this is where it gets nuanced.

-If you sponsored someone on an I-864 in the past and they haven't become a U.S. citizen, earned 40 qualifying quarters, or had their status end — they still count toward your household size.
+They can.
+If you sponsored someone on an I-864 in the past and they have not become a U.S. citizen, earned 40 qualifying quarters, or had their status end, they still count toward your household size.
 This catches sponsors by surprise.

 Field-by-field guides